-For its real estate and property development operations, POPI's potential customers include middle to high-income home buyers as well as real estate investors and developers.
+For its real estate and property development operations, TPI's customers include wholesalers, retailers and mall shoppers.
+OPDI's customers include middle to high-income home buyers as well as real estate investors and developers.
+OMI Land Titling's customers include banks and individuals who require services related to land titling.
+OMI offers its products to architects, developers and contractors as well as institutional end users of paints.